cfpb/design-system/docs/pages/links.md

   - variation_group_name: Links with icons
     variation_group_description: >-
+      * An icon should appear after the text it represents.

-      Use icons when a link needs extra emphasis.
-Use icons consistently, or don’t use them at all.
-Each icon should be used exclusively for one action.
+      * Each icon should be used exclusively and consistently for one action.

-      Icons appear to the right of the link text.
-The color and font-size of icons should be the same as the adjacent text, including state changes.
-Icons are never underlined.
+      * The color and font-size of an icon should be the same as the text it represents, including state changes.

+      * Icons are never underlined.
     variations:
       - variation_specs: ""
         variation_code_snippet: |-